BroadbentT/SQLMAP-AUDITOR/README.md

 RUNNING GUIDANCE

-        The scan can take a while, it's recommended to schedule is execution as follows -
+        The audit scan can take a while, so it's recommended that you schedule it's execution as follows -

         During the night for a daily audit case.
         During the week-end for a weekly audit case.